 Serial Data (SDA).
 The SDA pin is bi-directional and is used to transfer data in or out of the memory.

 It is an open drain output that may be wire-OR'ed with other open drain or open collector signals on the bus.
 A resistor must be connected from the SDA bus line to V{CC} to act as pull up (see Figure 3).

 Chip Enable (E2 - E0).
-These chip enable inputs are used to set 3 bits (b6, b5, b4) of the 7 bit device select code.
+These chip enable inputs are used to set the 3 least significant bits (b3, b2, b1) of the 7 bit device select code.
 These inputs may be driven dynamically or tied to V{CC} or V{SS} to establish the device select code.

 Write Control (\overline{WC}).
-A hardware Write Control pin (\overline{WC}) is provided on pin 7 of the memory.
-This feature is useful to protect the entire contents of the memory from any erroneous erase/write cycle.
-The Write Control signal is used to enable ($\overline{WC}=V{IL}$) or disable ($\overline{WC}=V{IH}$) write instructions to the entire memory area.
-When unconnected, the \overline{WC} input is internally read as V{IL} and write operations are allowed.
-When $\overline{WC}=1$, Device Select and Address bytes are acknowledged, Data bytes are not acknowledged.
+A hardware Write Control pin (\overline{WC}) is provided on pin 7 of the M34C02.
+This feature is useful to protect the contents of the memory from any erroneous erase/write cycle.
+The Write Control signal is used to enable (\overline{WC} =V{IL}) or disable (\overline{WC} =V{IH}) write instructions to the entire memory area and the protect register.